Any dumbass knows that the nutrition and diets for Muay Thai fighters are almost completely different than the eating habits of everyday people.

-Having a solid muay thai nutrition plan for your training camp can mean the difference between winning and losing your next fight!
+Having a solid nutrition plan for your training camp can mean the difference between winning and losing your next fight!

 It is way too common for people to underestimate the importance of eating healthy.